tewendel/interkit-masterarbeit/sites/docs/src/content/guides/quick-start/chat.md

 The default mode to define behaviour in Nodes is using a Javascript API.
 There is also a simplified mode inspired by the interactive fiction tool Twine, that you can access in the Twine-ish tab.

-See the [chat API reference](/reference/chat/story_cheatsheet) or use the help button next to the editor to learn more about the syntax for both options.
+See the [chat javascript API reference](/reference/chat/javascript_api) or the [twinish reference](/reference/chat/twinish) for more information.
+You can also use the help button next to the editor to look up syntax for both variants.

 Have a look at the [chat tutorial](/guides/tutorials/chat) to lean basic design patterns when working with boards, nodes and the chat api.